stanford-futuredata/dawn-bench-entries/README.md

 We evaluate image classification performance on the [CIFAR10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

-For inference, we have two tasks:
+For inference, we have two metrics:
 - **Latency:** Use a model that has a test set accuracy of 94% or greater.
 Measure the total time needed to classify all 10,000 images in the CIFAR10 test set _one-at-a-time_, and then divide by 10,000
 - **Cost:** Use a model that has a test set accuracy of 94% or greater.
 Measure the average per-image latency